ocaml/ocaml.org/data/tutorials/getting-started/gs_00_install_OCaml.md

 ## Installing the OCaml Platform Tools

-_TODO: link to the platform tools page to a point where the tutorials are that set up Editor Support, odoc, OCamlFormat, dune-release, but tell people that they only need Utop and Dune for the following tutorials._

-To get a complete development environment, including editor support, documentation generation, automatic code formatting, and more, you need to [install the OCaml Platform Tools](/doc/platform).
+To get a complete development environment, including editor support, documentation generation (`odoc`), automatic code formatting (OCamlFormat), `dune-release`, and more, you'll need to [install the OCaml Platform Tools](https://ocaml.org/docs/platform).
 However, for the upcoming tutorials, it is sufficient have two of them installed:

 - Dune, a fast and full-featured build system for OCaml
 - UTop, an improved REPL